Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 void main() {

     // TODO Literals - It is the Values where you can assign them to a Variables.
-    String s1 = 'Hello World'; // Where Hello World is the Literals
+    String s1 = 'Hello World'; // TODO Where Hello World is the Literals

     // TODO Various ways to define String Literals in Dart String s2 = 'Hello World';